wikimedia/wikimedia-discovery-relevanceForge/README.md

 Out of bounds values: values outside the original distribution (i.e., below the smallest or above the largest value seen) are capped to the extreme values (0 and 1 respectively for the EDF).

 Segment specification: The segment specification is an array of tuples, `[x, y, slope]`. `(x,y)` is the end of one line segment and the beginning of the next (except for the first and last tuple, naturally), and `slope` is the slope of the line segment from the previous endpoint (used in the generic and custom functions to save on re-computing (y[i]-y[i-1])/(x[i]-x[i-1]) for every single evaluation).
 The first point is given a `slope` of 0, though it isn't used.

+### Engine Scoring Optimizer

+The Engine Scoring Optimizer ( engineScore.py ) generates a single number representing the score of the engine for the query set.
+It can combine this calculation with scipy brute force optimization to explore a multi-dimensional space of numeric config values to attempt to find the best values.
+This works similar to the main relevancy runner, which is reused here for running the queries.

+The Engine Scoring process takes an `.ini` file similar to the main relevancy runner:

+    engineScore.py -c engineScore.ini

 ### Miscellaneous